 Today, the site is commonly referred to as Punchbowl Cemetery.
 Officially, is it known as The National Memorial Cemetery of the Pacific.
-The cemetery was established in 1949 when an unknown solider who was killed in the attack on Pearl Harbor became the first American to be buried at Pūowaina.
+The cemetery was established in 1949 when an unknown solider, who was killed in the attack on Pearl Harbor, became the first American to be buried at Pūowaina.
+In 1976, The National Memorial Cemetery of the Pacific was placed on the National Register of Historic Places.

 Many other soldiers who fell during World War II came to be interred at Punchbowl Cemetery, including from places such as Burma, Korea, Japanese POW camps, Guadalcanal, Guam, and Wake Island.
 Hawaiʻi is one of only two places in the Pacific where American soldiers are buried.
 The other is the Philippines.